 Everyone leaves the workshop with a personal action plan and has the opportunity to enroll in John’s 21 day follow up programme for free.
 During this programme participants receive a daily email reminding them of the areas that were covered in the workshop plus more ideas and information on mindfulness techniques.
 This allows people to deepen their understanding and more importantly remain committed to the regular practice of their techniques everyday.

-People who enrol on the follow up program also have access to John via email and telephone to ask questions and clarify their thinking and so perfect their technique.
+People who enroll on the follow up program can download the 4 e-books that John has written on the subject plus they also have access to John via email and telephone to ask questions and perfect their technique.

 The workshop lasts between 90 and 120 minutes and should be held in a venue where the participants will not be disturbed.
 John places no limit on the number of attendees, however when audiences size is restricted to 15 or less, there is more individual interaction and greater uptake of the follow up program.